lacoco-lab/home/content/authors/yash/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: B.Sc.
-Computer Science
+    - course: B. Tech Computer Science
       institution: Manipal Institute of Technology
       year: 2020